jzeyl/A-T-Statistics/README.md

 ## 3. pPCA analses
 These scripts run the pPCAs and plots the pPCA results.
-> "Run phyPCA.R"   (calls "Extract pgls residuals.R" to get residuals for input)
+> "Run phyPCA.R"   (calls "Extract pgls residuals.R" to get the residuals used for input for the pPCA)
 "Plot PCA.R"

 ## 4. PGLS analyses